dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 70-photos-to-s3.sh
 ====================

-This one backups up the photo's to Amazon S3.
+This one backs up my photo's to Amazon S3.
 It requires `s3cmd <http://s3tools.org/s3cmd>`_ to be installed and configured:

 .. code-block:: bash